jarekjar/wanderoot/README.md

 ## 📥 Download & Install

+### Windows
 1. Go to the [Releases](https://github.com/jarekjar/wanderoot/releases) page
 2. Find the latest version
 3. Download `Wanderoot-Setup-x.x.x.exe`
 4. Run the installer
 5. Launch Wanderoot from your Start Menu or Desktop shortcut

+### macOS
+1. Go to the [Releases](https://github.com/jarekjar/wanderoot/releases) page
+2. Find the latest version
+3. Download `Wanderoot-x.x.x.dmg` or `Wanderoot-x.x.x-mac.zip` (portable version)
+4. For DMG: Double-click to mount and drag to Applications
+5. For ZIP: Extract and run the app directly

 ## ✨ Features